awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 **Action to Take**

-This issue can be resolved by using NFS protocol version 4\.1, and an Amazon EC2 Amazon Machine Image \(AMI\) that includes a Linux kernel version 4\.0 or newer\.
+To resolve this issue, use NFS protocol version 4\.1 and one of the suggested Linux kernels\.
 By using NFSv4\.1 when mounting your file systems, you enable parallelized open and close operations on files\.
 We recommend using **Amazon Linux AMI 2016\.03\.0** as the AMI for the Amazon EC2 instance that you mount your file system to\.

-If you can't use NFSv4\.1, note that the Linux NFSv4\.0 client serializes open and close requests by user ID and group IDs\.
+If you can't use NFSv4\.1, be aware that the Linux NFSv4\.0 client serializes open and close requests by user ID and group IDs\.
 This serialization happens even if multiple processes or multiple threads issue requests at the same time\.
 The client only sends one open or close operation to an NFS server at a time, when all of the IDs match\.

 In addition, you can perform any of the following actions to resolve this issue:
 + You can run each process from a different user ID on the same Amazon EC2 instance\.